MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-sccm/replace-a-windows-7-client-with-windows-10-using-configuration-manager.md

 ---
 title: Replace a Windows 7 SP1 client with Windows 10 using Configuration Manager (Windows 10)
-description: In this topic, you will learn how to replacing a Windows 7 SP1 computer using Microsoft System Center 2012 R2 Configuration Manager. ms.assetid: 3c8a2d53-8f08-475f-923a-bca79ca8ac36 ms.reviewer:
+description: In this topic, you will learn how to replacing a Windows 7 SP1 computer using Microsoft Endpoint Configuration Manager. ms.assetid: 3c8a2d53-8f08-475f-923a-bca79ca8ac36 ms.reviewer:
 manager: laurawi